cesmith9/cesmith9.github.io/README.md

 # Camille Smith GitHub.io
-## About me
-### Hello, my name is Camille Smith, I am a current Student-Athlete at Lehigh University pursing a Bachelors of Art in Journalism & Communications with a minor in Marketing.
+#### Hello, my name is Camille Smith, I am a current Student-Athlete at Lehigh University pursing a Bachelors of Art in Journalism & Communications with a minor in Marketing.
 As a Marketing and Journalism student, I am to leverage my education background, my go-getter mentality, coupled with hands-on sales experiences and string teamwork skills, to contibute  meaningfully to a dynamic organization.
 Outside of my professional experience, I am an active member of Lehigh University's Brown and White Newspaper as a Sports Writer and a dedicated member of the Lehigh University Women’s Soccer team.

 ### Welcome to see my [LinkedIn Page](https://www.linkedin.com/in/camille-smith-94259b24b/)